ChechnyanRule/OldPhonePad/README.md

-- I managed to implement a circular logic so that you can loop throught the letters, and come back at the beggining. if you press too many times, it loops back (press 7 four times outputs p, five times also outputs back p, etc.)
+- I managed to implement a circular logic so that you can loop throught the letters, and come back at the beggining. if you press too many times, it loops back (press 7 four times outputs p, five times also outputs back p...)
 - Handling of the circular logic: We assume that the user is typing as if he is using an old school phone keypad.
  Each key has multiple letters assigned to it, so what wwe need to do, is to figure out the correct letter based on how many times they pressed a given key.
  So if you press "2" once, it will output "a".
 So far, so good.
 But what happens if he press "2" four times?
 Then is becomes "a" again (because "abc" loops).